juliandroid/DWIN_CR_10s_Pro/README.md

 <img align="top" width=175 src="images/dwin_lcd.jpg" />

-Currently the DWIN LCD firmware project is based on "1.60.8 CR-10SPRO Screen firmware.rar" (part of latest 1.60.9 motherboard firmware), but those can be easiliy updated to the latest version.
+Currently the DWIN LCD firmware project is based on [1.60.8 CR-10SPRO Screen firmware.rar](tools/1.60.8 CR-10SPRO Screen firmware.rar) (part of latest 1.60.9 motherboard firmware), but those can be easiliy updated to the latest version.

 __EXPERIMENTAL!!!
 NOT SAFE FOR UPDATE!!!__

 ## Required steps to recreate the missing files

 - Extract the official screen firmware to a temp directory
-- ~Copy CONFIG.txt from firmware/CR10sPro_1.60.8/DWIN_SET/CONFIG.txt at the same directory.
+- ~Copy CONFIG.txt from [firmware/CR10sPro_1.60.8/DWIN_SET/CONFIG.txt](firmware/CR10sPro_1.60.8/DWIN_SET/CONFIG.txt) at the same directory.
     This file was also manually reacreated and might contain wrong parameters.
 More information about those configuration options you can read form "2.2 DGUS Parameter Configuration", tools/EN_DWIN DGUS Display Development Guide_V4.3.pdf~

     ~Another help might come from the demo projects provided by DWIN: tools/Demo Projects T5LASIC_DGUSII_Part1.zip and tools/Demo Projects T5LASIC_DGUSII_Part2.zip~